MarkLodato/vt100-parser/README.rst

 For testing how a terminal implements a feature, the included *rawcat* program may be helpful.
-It acts like cat(1), except that it outputs the file literally; in particular, it does not perform LF to CRLF translation.
+It acts like cat(1), except that it outputs the file literally; it does not perform LF to CRLF translation.
 Alternatively, one may replace the LF (0x0a) character with VT (0x0b) or FF (0x0c), which are treated identically but are not subject to newline translation.

+A neat feature of *rawcat* is the ``-w`` option, which causes it to pause after each output byte so you can observe xterm draw the screen.

 AUTHOR